alexwardcodes/Project3-DjangoDjourneys/README.md

 ### Stage 7: Structuring logic and working on functions

-We delegated functions by feature to each of the members of our team:

-- I would work on creating user accounts, user profiles, the list of destinations and the main quiz function
-- One teammate would work on our search function and APIs for displaying destinations
-- One teammate would work on user review functionality, ratings, site styling/pagination and 3rd party APIs

-I started by looking for a suitable list of destinations to use for our databse.
+I started by looking for a suitable list of destinations to use for our database.
 I settled on a list of 250 destinations collated by Nghia Nhuyen and offered for use on her GitHub [here](https://github.com/nghia-t-nguyen/travel-bot-project/blob/main/Travel-Destinations.csv).
 I edited the spreadsheet to include the **Name** of the destination, my teammates entered the **Location** and updated the **Country**for each one, and I also added the **Currency**.
 Later, I would also add a list of specific **Keywords** to each destination, which would be use later on in our quiz function:

 ![Screenshot 2022-11-08 at 16 15 03](https://media.git.generalassemb.ly/user/44781/files/b68386f6-8bda-490a-b160-9332774edbdd)